 Rushed out in time for the, as usual sparsely attended defence debate, on Afghanistan this week the Select Committee again reported on the woeful situation of helicopter support for operations in Afghanistan

-That said, whoever is or was in charge there has been a chronic under investment in helicopter capability for many decades and now in the face of reality the cumulative effect of those decisions is a growing butchers bill and decreasing likelihood of a successful outcome in Afghanistan.
+That said, whoever is or was in charge there has been chronic underinvestment in helicopter capability for many decades and now in the face of reality, the cumulative effect of those decisions is a growing butchers bill and decreasing likelihood of a successful outcome in Afghanistan.